CANFLUX/FFP_Overlay/README.md

 ### Windows setup

-This assumes you have Biomet.Net in "C:\"
+This assumes you have FFP_Overlay in "C:\"

 1. cd C:\FFP_Overlay\